Types of childcare provision on school sites:

 - Early Years provision – run by school an external provider on-site

-- summer holiday provision – run by school or an external provider on-site
+- Holiday provision – run by school or an external provider on-site

 Considerations for schools

-Schools should consider resuming breakfast and after-school provision, where possible, from the start of the autumn term whether this is run directly by the school or an external provider on site.
+From 8 March 2021, education settings, out-of-school settings and wraparound childcare providers will be able to offer indoor and outdoor provision to all children.
+Parents and carers will only be able to access these settings for certain essential purposes outlined in the government’s guidance.
 Schools should carefully consider how the provision will work alongside their wider protective measures, including keeping children within their year groups or bubbles where possible.
 If it is not possible to maintain the bubbles being used during the school day then small, consistent groups should be in place and agreed with the partner service.